The Report - A Mission to the North

 The impact of their work in the first six years of launching is phenomenal.
 And, the use of digital technology to propagate the message and the mission have contributed to the depth and breadth of the success.

-On an individual level, Elder David Hurst an 84-year-old Connect Group Leader at HTB, recently returned from a Mission to Kenya where he used his professional experience in strategic growth analytics and governance to help an established ministry in Kenya navigate the risky path of succession.
+On an individual level, an 84-year-old lay leader recently returned from a Mission to Kenya, where his professional experience in strategic growth analytics and governance helped an established ministry in Kenya navigate succession.

 (For brevity, some details have been omitted).

-The Mission was inspired in Inverness in 2023, and it took off in earnest in November of 2024, spanning: Helensburgh, Paisley, Perth, Glasgow, Bellshill, Hamilton, Kelso, Aberdeen, Ellon, Collieston, Newburgh, Peterhead, Inverurie, and finally Dyce.
+The Mission was inspired by a visit to Inverness in October of 2023.
+After much preparation, it took off in earnest in November of 2024, spanning: Helensburgh, Paisley, Perth, Glasgow, Bellshill, Hamilton, Kelso, Aberdeen, Ellon, Collieston, Newburgh, Peterhead, Inverurie, and finally Dyce.

 The natural landscape of Scotland is stunning.
-And, it's different in the north, south, east, and western parts.
-Though the people are all warm and open, very different from their southern neighbours in this regard.
+And, very different in the north, south, east, and western parts.
+Though the people are all warm and open, quite different from their southern neighbours in this regard.

-The purpose of the Mission was to walk, pray, and survey the land.
+The purpose of the Mission was to walk, pray, and review the landscape.

-Bethesda Christian Fellowship is an Evangelical church in the town square that serves the community with its first-class Café.
+An Evangelical church right in the centre of the village square.
+It serves the community with its first-class Café.
 The worship, the preaching and the prayers were very lively and inspirational.
-And, I spoke at length to people who had relocated from other parts of the country to be at the church.
-The stories were always similar.
-They felt called to come and help with the Gospel work.
+And, I spoke at length with people who had relocated from other parts of the country to be at the church.
+Again, the stories were very similar.
+They felt called to come.

-From Helensburgh, I took the train to Paisley, Glasgow and visited Power Church.
+After staying in Helensburgh and enjoying the waterfront views for some time, I travelled to Paisley, Glasgow and visited Power Church.
 The great international prophetic hub of Scotland.
+Incredible presence of the Lord Jesus there.

 I was in Perth for Christmas and attended Perth Baptist Church on Christmas Day.
 It was memorable.